 - York University (Canada)

-CERIC has a strong academic pedigree and an established worldwide reputation for its research.
-Members have extensive experience of working with organisational and representative bodies on applied research projects.
-This research regularly informs worldwide policy making in government circles, with researchers regularly inputting into contemporary strategy and policy debates and publishing in leading international journals.
+Members of CERIC have extensive experience of working with organisational and representative bodies on applied research projects.
+This research regularly informs worldwide policy making in government circles, with researchers inputting into contemporary strategy and policy debates and publishing in leading international journals.

-CERIC houses a vibrant learning and research environment incorporating not only established researchers at Leeds but also doctoral and visiting researchers.
-It creates an environment that encourages and stimulates new research ideas and collaborations whilst fostering new research talent.
-Doctoral students are considered core members of CERIC and are encouraged to participate in the life of the Centre.
+CERIC creates an environment that encourages and stimulates new research ideas and collaborations whilst fostering new research talent.
+Doctoral students are considered core members of the Centre.

-As part of this commitment to continuous learning and dissemination, CERIC organises a regular programme of seminars, workshops and conferences and will look to publish a working paper series and a periodic (twice yearly) digest of hot topics in employment relations research based on the work of the Centre.
+As part of this commitment to continuous learning and dissemination, CERIC organises a regular programme of seminars, workshops and conferences as well as publishing a working paper series.

 The Centre's current flagship teaching programmes include: